 In reality, there is no such thing as a dangerous track, only dangerous drivers.
 Any corner, no matter how sharp, off camber, or low grip, can be taken at an appropriate speed.
 Getting to know the appropriate speed takes two things: knowledge; and a bit of patience and humility while learning (i.e. take it easy for a while – driving well below your maximum).

-In short: you pay for any damage that you have done to the car, just like you would if it were your own.
+In short: you pay for any damage that you have done to the car – but this is capped to a maximum amount (or excess).

-The level of the insurance excess does vary per car, and is usually around half to two-thirds the replacement value of the car – meaning you don’t have to pay for the whole thing!
-For example, in purchase price alone (see more about this below!) a Honda Civic Type R is around 42.000€, however, our excess on the car is 25.000€.
+The excess level does vary per car, and is usually around a half to two-thirds the replacement value of the car – meaning you don’t have to pay for the whole thing!
+For example, in purchase price alone (see more about this below!) a Hyundai i30N is around 42.000€, however, our excess on the car is 25.000€.

 Something to note is that a real world “actual” replacement value isn’t just the purchase price of the car.
 So while you may be able to purchase a car for one amount, you would also need to add on top items such as: